-Note: It is highly suggested to check non-critical outlets prior to manually entering the load shedding mode.
+Tip: It is better to check non-critical outlets prior to manually entering the load shedding mode.
 The non-critical information can be retrieved from the Outlets page.
-See Outlets (on page 168) or Available Data of the Outlets Overview Page (on page 171).
+See Outlets (on page 167) or Available Data of the Outlets Overview Page (on page 171).